chunhsienho/ADAS_Project-Auto-steering-ACC/README.md

 under manual control, with the potentiometer functioning as a \gas" pedal.
-When ACC is turned on, there are two modes of operation: there is a \speed control" mode that maintains the vehicle at the desired velocity unless another vehicle is too close, in which case a \position control" mode is implemented that keeps the vehicle a xed distance from the car immediately in front.
+When ACC is turned on, there are two modes of operation: there is a \speed control" mode that maintains the vehicle at the desired velocity unless another vehicle is too close, in which case a \position control" mode is implemented that keeps the vehicle aixed distance from the car immediately in front.
 The ACC system is actually two controllers with some logic that selects one of the two controllers or selects manual control if the system is deactivated.
 The switching logic needs to know the s coordinate of the lead vehicle, so you must create a subsystem that takes the s coordinates from all the other vehicles, compares